tobyhodges/timers/README.md

 #### Requirements
 - [bokeh](http://bokeh.pydata.org/en/latest/index.html) 0.12 or above

-#### Issues - Help/Advice Welcome!
-- I'm troubled by the inclusion of `global` statements in the code.
-I think that there must be a way to achieve the same behavious without these statements.
-If you have advice on how I might do this, please get in touch!
-- (Possibly related to the above point.)
-I suspect that could be a way to achieve the countdown behaviour of the timer entirely on the browser side i.e. by using BokehJS callbacks instead of `bokeh server`.
-As above, if you have advice on how I might achieve this, your input is very welcome.
+#### Acknowledgements
+- Thanks to my colleagues Grischa Toedt & Holger Dinkel for advice on how to remove `global` statements and dependency on the `bokeh server`.